Venezuela's Chavez makes surprise return from Cuba

 Maduro also was being hurt ahead of any new election, the source said, as Capriles increasingly accused the vice president and other officials of lying about their boss's condition.

-Maduro, 50, a former bus driver, is Chavez's heir apparent and would be favourite to win a close vote if he stepped down.
+Maduro, 50, a former bus driver, is Chavez's heir apparent and would be favorite to win a close vote if he stepped down.

 Chavez's return eclipses debate over a recent devaluation of the local bolivar currency.
 It has been highly unpopular with Venezuelans and opposition politicians have sought to present it as evidence of economic incompetence by the government.